OwwZeeh/TouchDesigner-Introduction/readme.md

 # TouchDesigner Introduction Course

-Welcome to TouchDesigner Course.
+Welcome to the TouchDesigner Course.
 In this course you will be learning some basic functionality of TouchDesigner.

 TouchDesigner is a node based visual programming interface.
 So "apps" are not written with code, but by connecting nodes with each other.
 It already ships with a lot of functionality.
 There are nodes for common media communication protocols as well as a powerful 3D Rendering Pipeline.